nirmalsinhp/read_notes/modernCPP.md

     - copy ctor : rc++
     - copy = op : rc++ dest, rc-- source, if rc goes to 0, delete it.
     - move ctor : moves the pointer & control block from source. no change in rc. source set to null.
-    - move = op : moves the pointer & control block from source
+    - move = op : moves the pointer & control block from source. --rc dest, source set to null.
 - shared pointer rc incr/decr is atomic, so slow.
 - enable shared from this, when you want to create shared pointer from this, uses CRTP. call shared_from_this.
 - control block created when shared pointer is created with